Our Christian Childcare in San Antonio Leadership Team

 The Pillars Christian Learning Center attracts and retains staff members who have a true heart for children.
 The Pillars preschools are professionally managed and staffed by teachers and administrators who seek to contribute to your child’s growth in loving and meaningful ways – for a positive impact that lasts a lifetime.
 We strive for all members of our lead teaching staff to be certified in early childhood development or education.
 Many have advanced degrees.

 Melissa Anderson had a vision to start a combined early childhood and day care center that would deliver an unrivaled, holistic approach to the San Antonio region.
 Her program addresses the comprehensive needs of the whole child – cognitively, socially, physically and spiritually.
 She received her Child Care Director’s License from the Texas Department of Family and Protective Services.
 Melissa holds an MBA from the University of Phoenix, San Antonio, Texas, and a Bachelor of Science degree in journalism from Texas A&M University.
 “I manage my learning centers largely from a parent’s perspective, and make decisions in the best interest of the children in our care,” she said.
-“I want the children to feel safe, comfortable and loved, while learning and progressing through the various developmental stages of growth.”
+“I want the children to feel safe, comfortable and loved while learning and progressing through the various developmental stages of growth.”
 She and her family attend Northrock Church.
-Melissa has been married to Geren for 19 years, and has two teenaged children.
+Melissa has been married to Geren since 1999 and has two teenaged children.
 Her hobbies include reading, Pilates, camping, and traveling.

 Geren Anderson is the co-founder of The Pillars Christian Learning Center and oversees the company’s financial, marketing, and strategic-growth activities.
 Since 2009, his vision and leadership have helped the business to grow from one location to multiple locations across the San Antonio area.
 His background includes extensive financial management, marketing, advertising, strategic planning and business development.
 Geren has owned and operated other small businesses and brings extensive corporate executive experience to his position as well.
 He earned his Master of Business Administration from the University of Phoenix and his Bachelor of Science degree in Agricultural Economics from Texas A&M University.
 Geren serves on the Board of Trustees at Northrock Church and his hobbies include fishing, hunting, camping, and golf.